-&lt;sup>9 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraphs 2.11.3 - 2.11.4, URL
+9 Home Office 'HO FFM report', February 2018, paragraphs 2.11.3 - 2.11.4, URL

-&lt;sup>10 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraphs 2.11.6 to 2.11.8, URL
+10 Home Office 'HO FFM report', February 2018, paragraphs 2.11.6 to 2.11.8, URL

 'Four years after Silvana's body was discovered, police are no further forward with the case.
 "It was a terrible reminder of how dangerous prostitution is for Albanian women," says a Europol police officer currently on secondment in Albania from western Europe.
 "The gangs transporting females for this purpose are some of the most brutal we have encountered.
 Even the Russians are scared of them."